 Is it a sunny summer day?
 Pack a picnic and eat in the park.
 Does your hostel have a kitchen?
 Ditch the sit down dinners and cook some of your own meals.
 Kitchens are a great place to meet other travelers.

-I have a confession: I always avoid sit down restaurants and hope to defeat this fear of mine in the new year.
+I have a confession: I’m afraid of eating alone in public.
+I always avoid sit down restaurants and hope to defeat this fear of mine in the new year.
 Here’s looking to you, 2016.

 5. You Will Make Mistakes

 I think this is one of the most important tips for anxious solo travelers to follow.
 Let go of your control issues and realize that you’re gonna make a boatload of mistakes.
 Booking tours on the wrong day, getting ripped off via crappy exchange rates, taking the wrong bus, forgetting your plug adapter in your hostel room.
 The list goes on and on and on.

 Example, the picture above.
 I didn’t buy sun lotion for my trip to Portugal.
 Figuring I could buy an overpriced bottle at the Philadelphia airport, my plan fell flat on its face when there was absolutely no sun cream to be found in any of the stores.
 Say what?
 Then I planned to buy it in Lisbon.
 Nope again.
 Everything, I mean everything, was closed for Easter weekend.
 So I decided to suck it up because the sun didn’t feel all that strong.
 My fair skin would survive.
 HA, enjoy looking like a dysfunctional blond lobster, Rachel.
 You’ll attract all the men now, won’t you?
 Cute peeling nose, by the way.

 I stayed at the fantastic Home Hostel in Lisbon, and I thought the kindhearted staff was gonna faint when they stared, their eyes wide and shocked, at my scorched skin.

 I’m not making you feel better, am I?